d12frosted/elpa-mirror/melpa/aws-snippets-readme.txt

+;;; Commentary:

-A collection of yasnippet snippets to be used with AWS CLI as well as JSON for CloudFormation
+;; A collection of yasnippet snippets to be used with AWS CLI as well as JSON for CloudFormation